 Table IX-4.
-The Listing Requirements of the Tokyo Stock Exchange 14010 111 1.
-The Eisting requirements of the Tokyo Stock Exchange
+The Listing Requirements of the Tokyo Stock Exchange

-Listing requirements The investment trust management company, the trust company for an investment trust without instruction by trustor, or an entity that otherwise manages assets of a REIT applying for listing must be a member of the Investment Trusts Association, Japan.
-The ratio of real estate is expected to be 70% or higher.
-The ratio of real estate is expected to be 95% or higher.
-Expected to increase to ¥1 billion or more by the time of listing.
-Expected to increase to ¥5 billion or more by the time of listing. (a) The securities report for the two immediately preceding terms are fair and accurate and contain no false statements.(b) The audit reports for the two immediately preceding terms contain the remarks "unqualified opinion" or "qualified opinion with an ex- ception."
-Expected to increase to 4,000 or more by the time it is listed.
-The total number of units owned by major beneficiaries or investors is expected to be 75% or less of the total units listed.
-Their number (except major beneficiaries or investors) is expected to increase to 1,000 or more at the time of listing.
+Item Listing requirements Eligibility for becoming an asset management company The investment trust management company, the trust company for an investment trust without instruction by trustor, or an entity that otherwise manages assets of a REIT applying for listing must be a member of the Investment Trusts Association, Japan.
+Ratio of real estate to the to- tal value of assets managed The ratio of real estate is expected to be 70% or higher.
+Ratio of real estate and relat- ed assets and liquid assets to the total assets under man- agement The ratio of real estate is expected to be 95% or higher.
+Total net asset value Expected to increase to ¥1 billion or more by the time of listing.
+Total asset value Expected to increase to ¥5 billion or more by the time of listing.
+Auditor's opinion (a) The securities report for the two immediately preceding terms are fair and accurate and contain no false statements.(b) The audit reports for the two immediately preceding terms contain the remarks "unqualified opinion" or "qualified opinion with an exception."
+No. of units listed Expected to increase to 4,000 or more by the time it is listed.
+Major beneficiaries or investors The total number of units owned by major beneficiaries or investors is expected to be 75% or less of the total units listed.
+No. of beneficiaries or investors Their number (except major beneficiaries or investors) is expected to increase to 1,000 or more at the time of listing.